chuxinh/trading-strategy-simulation/README.md

 # Trading Strategy Simulation
 ### 📈 Comparing weekly vs monthly dollar-cost averaging trading

-This repository explores the topic of dollar-cost averaging strategy for investing,and how risk and return of assets could change as the investment interval varies.
+This repository explores the topic of dollar-cost averaging strategy for investing, and how risk and return of assets could change as the investment interval varies.

 We are typically interested in comparing weekly (5-day) vs monthly (20-day) investment frequency.
 The dataset is pulled via this python package [yahoofinancials](https://github.com/JECSand/yahoofinancials).
 We do backtesting by randomly sampling historical prices over a 5-year period since 2016 to construct portfolios, and use hypothesis testing to see if there's any significant difference between risks and returns over the study period.